otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-05-validation-seeding-query-parameters-deployment/README.md

 ## Query Parameters

-Have you ever shopped online and used filtering and sorting options to find the product you are looking for?
-For example, you may have filtered and/or sorted products by price.
-This is an example of using **query parameters** to filter and sort data.
+Have you ever shopped online and used the filters to narrow down your search results, or sorted products by price, or navigated through multiple pages of search results?
+These features are made possible by **query parameters** in the URL.

 **Query parameters** are a way to pass additional information to a web server when making a request.
 They are often used to filter, sort, or paginate data.
 Query parameters are added to the end of a URL after a question mark (`?`) and are separated by an ampersand (`&`).